 Second, you may also want to consider avoiding “bloated” or overpriced investments.
 It is a common instinct to “buy low, sell high” but any investment “pro” will tell you, you can not and must not time the market.

 Individual investment risk, also referred to as unsystematic risk, is that which is specific to your investment.
 It may be a stock of a certain company, a bond investment, or your own real estate.
 For instance, the stock market may be doing well on the aggregate but your investment in Company X may still fall due to factors specifically affecting the company or its industry.
 This could be a lawsuit against the company, poor earnings, or anything else that could negatively impact the company.

 There are ways to combat individual investment risk, such as doing your research on a specific investment, hiring someone knowledgeable in the field to make investment decisions for you and of course, diversification.
 Unlike, market risk, individual investment risk can be eliminated through diversification.

 Ten years ago, a piece of chocolate bar cost about 40 cents, give or take.
 Now, the same chocolate bar will cost you almost a dollar!
 Why did this happen?
 The short answer is inflation or the general increase in prices of goods and services.
-And with inflation also comes the decline in purchasing power.
+And with inflation also comes a decline in purchasing power.
 Your 40 cents can not buy you the same things now as it could ten years ago.

 Purchasing power risk, as it relates to investments, refers to the risk that the growth in your investments can not keep up with the increase in the cost of living brought about by inflation.